ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.text2command/README.md

 If command is like `Set light level`, so into the `hm-rpc.0.light.STATE` will be written 10 and answer will be `Level set to 10%`.

 ### Ask about something
-User must specify state ID of device, which value will be read.
+User must specify state ID of a device, which value will be read.
 This template will answer with information from some state.

 E.g.:
 - `windows opened`, Object ID: `javascript.0.countOpenedWindows`, Acknowledge: `Actual %s windows opened`
 - `temperature sleeping room`, Object ID: `hm-rpc.0.sleepingRoomSensor.TEMPERATURE`, Acknowledge: `Actual temperature in sleeping room is %s %u/%s %u`.
-In this case the answer will be randomized between *Actual temperature in sleeping room is %s %u* and *%s %u*.
+In this case, the answer will be randomized between *Actual temperature in sleeping room is %s %u* and *%s %u*.

 ### Send text to state
 You can write some text into state.
 User must specify state ID to write text into it.